WalletConnect/walletconnect-specs/chat/README.md

 ## Goals

-A user can register their blockchain account to be discoversable in the public-key registry.
+A user can register their blockchain account to be discoversable in the default keyserver.

 A user can invite another wallet user to chat with their blockchain account regardless if it's discoverable.